I have always been a fan of classic movies. While it may sound almost cliché to say this but Casablanca is my favorite film of all time. Period.

 …or did I just escape my own Norma and not realize it.

 If you liked reading my article, why not check out some of my books?
-I had two novels published in the last few years, My Problem With Doors and Megan.
+I had four novels published in the last few years, the new A Jane Austen Daydrean, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
 You can find them via my amazon.com author page here.
 Thanks for reading!

 Pingback: The Bottom of the Pile: The Lost Blog Editorials « The Musings & Artful Blunders of Scott D. Southard